ADVISORY USA-HARRIS/SINGAPORE

-SINGAPORE - U.S. Vice President Kamala Harris arrives in Singapore for a visit before heading to Vietnam, on a trip to Southeast Asia that is aimed at strengthening U.S. regional leadership and expanding security cooperation.
+SINGAPORE - U.S. Vice President Kamala Harris on second day of official visit in for Singapore before heading to Vietnam, on a trip to Southeast Asia that is aimed at strengthening U.S. regional leadership and expanding security cooperation.

 Restrictions: